We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 —Lauren Landers, Contributing Writer

-Step 4: Mix a baking soda and vinegar paste.
+Step 4: Scrub rubber components with a baking soda and vinegar paste.

-While the vinegar and baking soda are busy fizzing inside the disposal, combine the two again—this time outside the appliance, on the counter—to create a thick paste.
-Put some of that paste on an old toothbrush, and use it to scrub down the top and bottom surfaces of the rubber flaps along the neck of the disposal.
+While the vinegar and baking soda are busy fizzing inside the disposal, combine the two ingredients again.
+This time, mix them in a small bowl to create a thick paste.
+Dip an old toothbrush in the paste, and use it to scrub down the top and bottom surfaces of the rubber flaps along the neck of the disposal.
 Those flaps are likely to be as bacteria-ridden as any other component.
-So while you’re at it, think about giving a good scrubbing to the rubber parts on your sink stopper, too, if there are any.
+While you’re at it, think about giving a good scrub to the rubber parts on your sink stopper, too, if there are any.

 Step 5: Flush the disposal with water.